pullashradha/HairSalon/README.md

 ## Description

 This program is a web application designed for managing a hair salon.
 It will allow the owner to add stylists to a list, add clients for each stylist, and store the information.
-The program will also allow for basic data manipulation such as: removing a stylist from the salon database, removing a client from a stylist's registry, and changing a client's stylist.
+The program will also allow for basic data manipulation such as: removing a stylist from the salon database, removing a client from a stylist's registry, and deleting all stylists and clients.

 ## Setup/Installation Requirements